 PCNs have a Clinical Director providing strategic leadership and oversight of service delivery of the PCN and representing the PCN as part of the wider health and social care system.
-In Sunderland PCNs represent the current localities with the exception of Sunderland West, which is split into two PCNs due to the population size of the locality.
 Appendix 1 details practices and PCNs in Sunderland.

 A PCN has four key functions: